The Bankruptcy Means Test - How Does It Work

 The fourth step in the means test, which need only be done if the debtor’s adjusted CMI is above median, is to calculate deductions in many categories.
 It’s not possible in a short online discussion like this one to explain how to do this, and the B22A form is (unfortunately) not self-explanatory in every case.
 The result of subtracting deductions from adjusted CMI is the debtor’s Net Monthly Income (NMI).

 The fifth and final step in the means test is to decide how much unsecured debt could be repaid over 60 months using all of the debtor’s NMI.
-In summary, the decision tree goes like this: • If NMI is less than $124.58, there is no presumption of abuse. • If NMI is greater than $207.92, there is a presumption of abuse. • If NMI is between those two numbers, one multiplies it by 240 and compares the result with the total of unsecured debt.
-(The figures of $124.58 and $207.92 increase every three years for inflation, with the next increase in April, 2016.)
+In summary, the decision tree goes like this: • If NMI is less than $7.700, there is no presumption of abuse. • If NMI is greater than $12,850, there is a presumption of abuse. • If NMI is between those two numbers, further calculation is required.
+(The figures of $7,700 and $12,850 increase every three years for inflation, with the next increase in April, 2019.)
 If the result is greater, there is a presumption of abuse; otherwise, there is no such presumption.
 (This calculation determines whether the debtor could repay at least 25% of unsecured debt over the course of a 60-month Chapter 13 plan, which is what the statute actually directs the debtor to figure out.
 The statutory test is harder to describe.)

 Rebutting the Presumption of Abuse